vrk/pouch.cafe/about.md

 <img src="/images/me-instax.png" width="250"/>

 Hello!!
-My name is Victoria, aka vrk, and I am a software engineer who loves beautiful paper products: stickers, stationery, journals, calendars, notebooks, and of course, zines!
+[I'm Victoria](https://www.victoriakirst.com/), aka vrk, and I am a software engineer who loves beautiful paper products: stickers, stationery, journals, calendars, notebooks, and of course, zines!

 I have a deep reverence for these analog tools, and I am constantly annoyed that my field (i.e. the tech field) largely dismisses paper as this obsolete thing that software has "replaced." 😑 Absolutely not!!